plausible/docs/docs/integration-guides.md

 [VuePress](https://github.com/spekulatius/vuepress-plugin-plausible): A VuePress-plugin allowing you to use Plausible for your documentation website.
 Built and maintained by [Peter Thaleikis](https://peterthaleikis.com).

-## Docusaurus

-Docusaurus: Check out our [Docusaurus integration page](docusaurus-integration.md) for full details on Plausible Analytics Docusaurus community plugin and other ways to integrate Plausible Analytics with your Docusaurus documentation site.

 ## Hybrid native + web app

 [Hybrid native + web app](https://github.com/cassidyjames/plausible): Built and maintained by [Cassidy James Blaede](https://cassidyjames.com/).